Career Development Professional

 Plagiarism will not be tolerated.
-Please review Conestoga's Academic Offences Policy and Procedure on plagiarism.
+Please review Conestoga's Academic Offences Policy and Procedure.
 Academic Integrity is expected and required of all Conestoga students.
 Students are responsible for personally maintaining control of their own work at all times, so that breaches of this policy are less likely to occur.
 Failure to maintain academic honesty will not be tolerated, and students found guilty in any way will be disciplined in accordance with the policy.
-The penalty levied for an academic offence is listed under the Academic Offences Procedure link above.
+The penalty levied for an academic offence is listed under the academic offences procedure link above.
 Examples of plagiarism may include but are not limited to:

 - The work submitted or presented was done, in whole or in part, by an individual other than the one submitting or presenting the work.

 - Parts of the work are taken from another source without reference to the original author (i.e. copying a paragraph, a page, a sentence, and/or someone's ideas).